-This is a preview of our next series of tutorials.
-The training will be about creating a simple internal combustion engine 2D model in MS Excel 2016 and MS Excel 2003.
+I am including a preview of our next series of tutorials about creating wireframe animations and games in MS Excel.
+This training will be about creating a simple internal combustion engine 2D model in MS Excel.
 Join out Facebook group: https://www.facebook.com/groups/excel….
 Download the model below.

 This is an introductory video about creating, scaling and animating wireframe shapes in MS Excel.
 The tutorial is made from the ground up starting with a blank workbook.
 A square is created.
 Scaling factors are added which can turn the square into a custom size rectangle.
 The tutorial demonstrate the use of VBA driven spin buttons and also VBA driven animation based on a “FOR” loop.
 The first half of…

 This is the third part of a tutorial about modeling logic gates in MS Excel 2003.
 This first model includes no delay or loading for the gates.